-Mariners are advised that in an ongoing effort to provide safe and efficient transits for vessels and their crews, and in order to avoid any potentially unsafe situation for Seaway lock personnel, we request that Pilots / Masters give attention to the following areas:
+Mariners are advised that in an ongoing effort to provide safe and efficient transits for vessels and their crews, and in order to avoid any potentially unsafe situation for Seaway lock personnel, we request that Masters / Pilots give attention to the following areas:

-- Ensure that every effort is made in order to avoid backlashes from the winches. - Vessels preparing to cast-off will drift forward to avoid contacting the breastwall when the lower end gates are opening.
-This often results in long leads on mooring wires 2 and 4 that are then difficult to cast-off for the lock crew. - Ensure that during the down bound cast off, vessel crews heave in the mooring wires only up to the point where the mooring wire eye reaches the fairleads.
+- Ensure that every effort is made in order to avoid backlashes from the winches. - Prevent long leads on the #2 and #4 wires when transiting down bound, which makes it difficult for the lock crews to cast off. - Ensure that during the down bound cast off, vessel crews heave in the mooring wires only up to the point where the mooring wire eye reaches the fairleads.
 Heaving the mooring wire in completely to the winch drum before the lock crew has a chance to pass the heaving line back to the vessel could cause a potential unsafe situation.